Ilona Zrínyi: Internment, exile and death

-After the recapture of Buda, the situation became untenable, and on 17 January 1688, Ilona had no choice but to surrender the castle, with the understanding that the defenders would receive amnesty from the Emperor, and that the Rákóczi estates would remain in her children's name.
-Under this agreement, she and her children traveled immediately to Vienna, where in violation of the pact the children were taken from her.
-Ilona lived until 1691 in the convent of the Ursulines, where her daughter Julianna was also raised.
-Her son Francis was immediately taken to the Jesuit school in Neuhaus.
+After the recapture of Buda, the situation became untenable, and on 17 January 1688, Ilona was forced to surrender the castle, on the understanding that the defenders would receive amnesty from the Emperor, and that the Rákóczi estates would remain in the names of her children.
+Under this agreement, she and her children traveled immediately to Vienna, where, in violation of the pact the children were taken from her.
+Ilona lived until 1691 in the convent of the Ursuline convent, where her daughter Julianna was also raised.
+Her son Francis was sent immediately the Jesuit school in Neuhaus.

-At the time, her husband, Thököly, was still fighting with his Kuruc rebels against the Habsburg army in Upper Hungary.
-When Habsburg General Heisler was captured by Thököly, a prisoner exchange was arranged, and Ilona joined her husband in Transylvania.
-In 1699, however, after the Treaty of Karlowitz was signed, both spouses, having found themselves on the losing side, had to go into exile in the Ottoman Empire.
-The countess lived in Galata, district of Constantinople, and later in Izmit, where she died on 18 February 1703.
-She was buried in the French church of Saint Benoit in Galata.
+At that time, her husband, Thököly, was still fighting with his Kuruc rebels against the Habsburg army in Upper Hungary.
+When the Habsburg General Heissler was captured by Thököly, a prisoner exchange was arranged, and Ilona joined her husband in Transylvania.
+In 1699, however, after the Treaty of Karlowitz was signed, both spouses, having found themselves on the losing side, went into exile in the Ottoman Empire.
+The countess lived in Galata, a district of Constantinople, and later in Izmit, where she died on 18 February 1703.
+She was buried in the church of Saint Benoit in Galata.